QualiTorque/terraform-provider-torque/docs/resources/catalog_item.md

 - `allow_scheduling` (Boolean) Specify if environments from this blueprint can be scheduled to launch at a future time.
 - `always_on` (Boolean) Specify if environments launched from this blueprint should be always on or not.
+- `custom_icon` (String) Custom icon key to associate with this catalog item.
+The key can be referenced from a torque_space_custom_icon key attribute.
 - `default_duration` (String) The default duration of an environment instantiated from this blueprint.
 - `default_extend` (String) The default duration it will be possible to extend an environment instantiated from this blueprint.
 - `display_name` (String) The display name of the blueprint as it will be displayed in the self-service catalog.